autohandle/CarNDBehavioralCloningP3/README.md

 ![alt text](simData/IMG/right_2017_07_10_12_57_46_618.jpg)

-Since I initially drove the car in both training directions (clockwise and counter clockwise), I was memory constrained and did **not** attept to get more data points by flipping the images.
+Since I initially drove the car in both training directions (clockwise and counter clockwise), I was memory constrained and did **not** attempt to get more data points by flipping the images.